Johan Micoud Explained

 Johan Cédric Micoud (born 24 July 1973) is a French former professional footballer who played mostly as an attacking midfielder.

 He was considered a skilled midfielder and a dead-ball expert.
-During a 16-year career he played professionally, other than in his country, in Italy and Germany.
+During a 16-year career he played professionally in France, Italy and Germany.

-Micoud gained 17 caps for France, and represented the nation at the 2002 World Cup and Euro 2000, winning the latter tournament.
+Micoud gained 17 caps for France, and represented the nation at Euro 2000 and the 2002 FIFA World Cup, winning the former tournament.

 Club career